cassydm/rockies_moneyball_part-deux/README.md

 *Improving fielding percentage for left field position, while focusing on identifying possible trades for this position*
 ### Performance vs. Salary

+## Conclusion
+In conclusion, the 2024 Rockies are struggling in a variety of key metrics that were much better during their 2007 World Series Campaign.
+The Rockies need to look at their Left and Right Field as well as their closing and relief pitchers and reassess their value on the team.